Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Results

+The distribution of the average magnetic moment amplitude (P($|{\bf m}_{i}|$)) is shown in Figure \ref{fig2}(b).
+At weak disorder P($|{\bf m}_{i}|$) is unimodal indicating a homogeneous distribution of local moments with a mean amplitude of $\bar m$.
+Increase in disorder results in progressive fragmentation of the magnetic state indicated by the broadening of the peak.
+Along with $\bar m$ there is accumulation of weight at $|{\bf m}_{i}|=0$ which indicates that the system comprises of regions with vanishing local moment amplitude.
+The intermediate disorder regime shows that the contributions from $\bar m$ and $|{\bf m}_{i}|=0$ are comparable.
+On further increasing disorder the regimes with suppressed magnetic moments percolate through the system, thereby destroying the magnetic order.
+The corresponding P($|{\bf m}_{i}|$) shows that the weight is now largely accumulated at $|{\bf m}_{i}|=0$.

-In Figure \ref{fig2}(b) we show the single particle DOS at the ground state for a range of disorder potentials.
-While the MI comprises of a robust spectral gap, the antiferromagnetic insulator (AFI), antiferromagnetic metal (AFM) and correlated Anderson insulator (CAI) shown in Figure \ref{fig1} are gapless phases and can not be distinguished based on the single particle DOS alone.
-Transport signature of the system is shown in Figure \ref{fig2}(c) in terms of the scaled optical conductivity ($\omega\sigma(\omega)$).
-For $W \le W_{c1}$, $\omega\sigma(\omega)=0$, corresponding to a gapped MI.
-Over a narrow regime $W_{c1} \le W < 1.75t$, $\omega\sigma(\omega) \rightarrow 0$ as $\omega \rightarrow 0$, {\it nonlinearly}, indicating an insulating phase \cite{imry_book}.
-In the regime $1.75t < W \le W_{c2}$, $\omega \sigma(\omega) \rightarrow 0$ linearly, thus, $\sigma(\omega)$ is a constant at small $\omega$, corresponding to a metal.
+In Figure \ref{fig2}(c) we show the single particle DOS at the ground state for a range of disorder potentials.
+While the AF-MI comprises of a robust spectral gap, the antiferromagnetic insulator (AFI), antiferromagnetic metal (AFM) and correlated Anderson insulator (CAI) shown in Figure \ref{fig1} are gapless phases and can not be distinguished based on the single particle DOS alone.
+The distinction is made based on the transport properties of the system.
+Transport signature of the system is shown in Figure \ref{fig2}(d) in terms of the scaled optical conductivity ($\omega\sigma(\omega)$).
+For $W \le W_{c1}$, $\omega\sigma(\omega)=0$, corresponding to a gapped AF-MI.
+Over a narrow regime $W_{c1} \le W < 1.50t$, $\omega\sigma(\omega) \rightarrow 0$ as $\omega \rightarrow 0$, {\it nonlinearly}, indicating an insulating phase \cite{imry_book}.
+In the regime $1.50t < W \le W_{c2}$, $\omega \sigma(\omega) \rightarrow 0$ {\it linearly}, thus, $\sigma(\omega)$ is a constant at small $\omega$, corresponding to a metal.